NXP/harpoon-apps/README.md

 The reference applications embedded in this repository may run on several jailhouse guest RTOS (e.g.: Zephyr, FreeRTOS) leveraging the existing NXP RTOS development environment – MCUXpresso.

-To ease the integration of Zephyr, mcux-sdk drivers and so on, we leveraged the [Zephyr west tool](https://docs.zephyrproject.org/latest/guides/west/index.html) which helps do multi-repository management and allow users to manage their own ```west.yml``` to select their projects.
+To ease the integration of Zephyr, mcux-sdk and other repositories, we leverage the [Zephyr west tool](https://docs.zephyrproject.org/latest/guides/west/index.html) which helps managing multiple repositories and allows the users to maintain their own ```west.yml``` for their project.

 # Overview

 This project provides the fundamental support for RTOS applications running in an hypervisor environment:
-* HW resource partitioning using Jailhouse hypervisor, providing an inter-ecll IPC communication
+* HW resource partitioning using Jailhouse hypervisor, providing an inter-cell IPC communication
 * Arm® CMSIS-CORE startup core drivers and device header files for 64-bit Cortex-A53 core
 * RTOS kernel integration (FreeRTOS, Zephyr)
 * Open-source peripheral drivers leveraging the MCUXpresso SDK ( [mcux-sdk project](https://github.com/NXPmicro/mcux-sdk) )